faizansaghir/reactBasics/Readme.md

 - The code written is not optimized for production(eg: minified).
     - Process of shortening variable and function names.
     - Process of removing white-spaces from our file.

-*This minifies our code so that the file to be downloaded during requests is small in size.*
+*This minifies our code so that the file to be downloaded during requests is small in size.
+Due to this build process, some projects have `jsx` files while other can work with `js` files.
+Similarly, some projects have extension in import while others do not.*

 2. **Components**
 These are small building blocks which compose the UI.
 The size of a module depends on how small a module the developer wants.
 **Why Component based approach?**